ondrejhruby/ticket-submission-system/README.md

 - Log In: Use the credentials you signed up with to log in.
 - Create a Ticket: Click on New Ticket to create a support ticket.
 Provide a title, description, and department.
 - View Tickets: After logging in, click on Your Tickets to view all the tickets you have created.
+- Assign Tickets to Departments: Allow tickets to be assigned to specific departments based on department dropdown.
+- Admin Dashboard: A role-based system where admins can view and manage all tickets.
+- User Depatment Roles: A role-based system based on their department (they see only the tickets assigned to them.

 ## Future Enhancements
+- Check Tickets as finished
-- Assign Tickets to Departments: Allow tickets to be assigned to specific departments based on department.
+- Integrate AI to assign tickets to departments
-- Admin Dashboard: Create a role-based system where admins can view and manage all tickets.
 - Notifications: Implement email notifications to inform users of ticket status changes.
 - Commenting System: Add the ability for users and support staff to comment on tickets.